North macedonia Country Commercial Guide

 Since there has been very limited investment in tourism, legacy hotels need repair and upgrading.
 There has been an increase in the construction of smaller hotels (more suitable to the market in North Macedonia), primarily in Skopje and in areas around Lake Ohrid, but investments in training and management for hotel and restaurant employees could greatly increase guest satisfaction.
 There are no golf courses in North Macedonia, nor do the three largest lakes, Ohrid, Prespa, and Dojran, have any significant watersport centers.

-In order to attract visitors, the value-added tax (VAT) on tourism has been reduced from 18 percent to 5 percent.
+To attract visitors, the value-added tax (VAT) on tourism has been reduced from 18 percent to 5 percent.
 Investors in priority projects receive special benefits, such as zero percent personal income tax and zero percent VAT for the first 10 years of operation.
-USAID has supported the development of rural, eco, and adventure tourism opportunities in North Macedonia, such as hiking, biking, and paragliding.
+Investments in hotels, eco-tourism, adventure travel, wellness, and wine tourism are particularly promising, as the country positions itself as an emerging European destination with strong potential for sustainable growth.

 ×